Dharr24/ymca-resources/README.md

 ### Freewheels Houston
 Bikes for Refugees:
 - contact Joanne Pantaleon Torres or [Bill Mintz](billmintz51@att.net) to request a bicycle.
 > If you would like to reward your clients for the completion of a class or any accomplishment by giving them a free bike, please let me know so that I can introduce you to Bill Mintz.
-A free bike is good a prize, isn’t it? -**Joanne**
+A free bike is good a prize, isn’t it? **Joanne**

 # Healthcare